 Further information about the RET, including fact sheets, registration and accreditation forms can be found on the Clean Energy Regulator’s website

-Reviews of the RET scheme
+Review of the RET scheme

 - Review of the Renewable Energy Target - media release, 17 February 2014

-Further information about the review, including the Terms of Reference, can be found on the Department of the Prime Minister and Cabinet website: www.RETReview.dpmc.gov.au
+The Expert Panel has completed its review and provided a report to the Government.
+The report and further information about the review, including the Terms of Reference, can be found on the Department of the Prime Minister and Cabinet website: www.RETReview.dpmc.gov.au

 Other support for renewables

 Australian Renewable Energy Agency

 The independent Australian Renewable Energy Agency (ARENA) complements the RET scheme.
 ARENA streamlines and coordinates the administration of support for research and development, demonstration and commercialisation of renewable energy technologies.
 Australian Renewable Energy Agency web site.

 Renewable energy has an important role to play in reducing Australia’s greenhouse gas emissions.
 The Solar Towns programme, a pilot measure, will allocate $300,000 each to seven regions to support the uptake of solar technologies.
 Details will be available on this website prior to the start of the programme.